Bayt-al-Hikmah/NestJs/Workshop4/Workshop4.md

 ```
 The `@Post()` endpoint has metadata specifying allowed roles (`admin` and `manager`) using `@SetMetadata('roles', [...])`.
 When a request is made, the `RolesGuard` reads this metadata and checks if the authenticated user (validated by the JWT `AuthGuard`) has at least one of the required roles.
 If the user doesn't have a matching role, access is denied; otherwise, the action is allowed.
 ### Interceptors:
-Interceptors implement the `NestInterceptor` interface and allow us to bind extra logic before or after the execution of the main controller handler.
+Interceptors have two type Interceptors (Post-Controller) and Interceptors (Post-Controller).
+The Post-Controller interceptors run before our controller handler, and in the other hand Post-Controller interceptors run after controller/service returns, to create interceptors we implement the `NestInterceptor`.
-#### Response Transformation
+#### Post-Controller Interceptors
-Interceptors often transform the final data structure, ensuring all API responses conform to a unified format (e.g., wrapping data in a `data` key).
+Post-Controller interceptors often used to transform the final data structure, ensuring all API responses conform to a unified format (e.g., wrapping data in a `data` key). to create Post-Controller we add our code inside   `next.handle().pipe(`.

 ```ts
 import { NestInterceptor, ExecutionContext, CallHandler, Injectable } from '@nestjs/common';